rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-19-team-sfunshine-on-rgsoc-2018.md

 [Sujin](https://twitter.com/sujinleeme) is a graduate student in Seoul National University and she has pursued her passions of music and programming with equal vigor, aiming to make creative work that inspires.
 Nowadays she is strongly interested in making interactive music applications using machine learning.
 She leads the Women Who Code Seoul Network and is trying to build a more diverse and inclusive tech community here in Korea.
 Everywhere she goes she always has a pair of running shoes with her to run.

 # How we met
 Last february, as soon as Sujin came across a news about the opening of the Rails Girls Summer of Code Applications, it just stuck in her mind.
-Sujin was confident that she could get a great opportunity to contribute to a real Open Source project as a member of Open Source ecosystem.
+Sujin was confident that she could get a great opportunity to contribute to a real Open Source Software project as a member of Open Source ecosystem.
 After that Sujin searched for a like-minded team mate in Django Girls community in Seoul and Gyujin that's how we got on the same boat.
 We asked close senior engineers to be our team coaches and everyone eagerly accepted the request and this is how we formed Team Sunshine to start our open source journey.

 # What brings us to join RGSoC
 It is certain that the numbers for women engineers in the tech industry are already pretty bleak, but the situation is even worse as far as participation in open source projects is concerned.
 Additionally, we thought there was no room for the entry level of developers in open source projects and we weren't familiar to open source community until we met RGSoC.
 Unfortunately, we couldn’t meet any woman open source contributor in Korea.
 We were highly motivated by RGSoC's initiatives to bring more diversity into open source and last RGSoC fellows's successful stories boosted our confidence.
 And we couldn't be more thrilled to think that our code could be running on millions of computers!
 Yes, RGSoC is definitly worth it.